Bisonai/orakl-docs/en/developers-guide/proof-of-reserve.md

 ---
-description: Ongoing proof of reserve validation for your financial entity.
+description: Ongoing proof of reserve for your financial entity.
 ---

 # Proof of Reserve